atoms-ufrj/playmol/docs/commands.md

 previously activated, then each actual atom type identifier will contain such prefix and/or suffix added to _type-x_.

+The parameter _model_ is the name of a model for computing bond-stretching interactions between bonded atoms of _type-1_ and _type-2_.
+This parameter is optional, but its presence might be required by other commands.
+For instance, when a [LAMMPS data file] is created using the command [write] with keyword _lmp/models_, the parameter _model_ must be present in the definitions of all employed bond types.
+In this case, _model_ must be a [LAMMPS bond style].

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a [LAMMPS data file] is generated using the command [write], then the content of _attribute-list_ is assumed to be the parameters of the [LAMMPS bond style] associated with the bond type in question.

-It is possible to define multiple identical bond types.
-This can be done, for instance, when the bond stretching potential is modeled as a sum of multiple terms, each one corresponding to a different [LAMMPS bond style].
-Note that two or more bond types can be defined identically, even with the use of wildcard characters.
-However, they cannot be defined ambiguously.
+Bond types are considered as __identical__ if they are defined by the same identifiers _type-1_ and _type-2_, in either order.
+Playmol accepts definitions of identical bond types, which are applied simultaneously to every defined bond that fits into such identifiers.
+This is useful, for instance, when the stretching potential model is a sum of instances of a given [LAMMPS bond style], each one with a distinct set of parameter values.

+Bond types are considered as __ambiguous__ if, despite not being identical, they can fit to the same defined bond due to the presence of wildcard characters.
+Playmol accepts definitions of ambiguous bond types (or ambiguous sets of identical bond types), provided that they do not have the same number of wildcard-containing identifiers.
+If a detected bond fits to multiple ambiguous bond types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**: